 Bezuidenhout will conduct the Royal Concertgebouw Orchestra from behind his piano.
 On the programme there’s also Mozart’s Symphony nr.
 29 in A, KV 201.

-After the concert I’ll speak with Christian Bezuidenhout for the Friends of the RCO.
+After the concert I’ll speak with Kristian Bezuidenhout for the Friends of the RCO.

 This day a brand new work of the German composer Aribert Reimann (1936) will be premièred: “Die schönen Augen der Frühlingsnacht” Sechs Lieder von Theodor Kirchner nach Gedichten von Heinrich Heine für Sopran und Streichquartett bearbeitet und verbunden mit sieben Bagatellen.